b0wmz1337/redditbots/virtualstockmarket/README.md

 Users' shares and their credit balance are stored in the wiki pages `shares` and `credit` in JSON.

+## Installation and Usage

-Script are designed to be run via cron, not run continuously. `pm.py` should probably be run fairly often (i.e. every two to three minutes), while `share.py` doesn't need to be run that often.
+Scripts are designed to be run via cron, not run continuously. `pm.py` should probably be run fairly often (i.e. every two to three minutes), while `share.py` doesn't need to be run that often.

+Run `clear.py` once to create posts file.

 ### Example sticky